• introduction

 NOZZLE DETAILS

-The photo above shows a Large 9 inch Nozzle.
-It connects to 2.5 inch hose via hose clamps, or to 2 inch PVC via 2 in. couplers It delivers 15 gpm at 100 psi.
+It connects to 1.5 inch hose via hose clamps, It delivers 7 gpm at 100 psi.

-STAINLESS STEEL CRADLE LETS large NOZZLE BE UNDERGROUnd.
+STAINLESS STEEL CRADLE LETS NOZZLE BE UNDERGROUnd.

 The hinged lid of the cradle is placed at ground level.
 The 2 holes in the front side of cradle have nothing to do with water.
 They prevent the nozzle from rotating by using zip ties if that is necessary.